 We also consider the relationships between a mapped DFG node n and its unmapped predecessors/successors.
-However, these predecessors/successors have not been mapped yet, there is no explicit structural information to be used for pruning purpose.
-Instead, we calculate the number of available MRRG nodes those could be connected to $root(\phi(n))$ (or reached from $\phi(n)$ ) through available MRRG paths.
+However, as these predecessors/successors have not been mapped yet, there is no explicit structural information to be used for pruning purpose.
+Instead, we calculate the number of available MRRG nodes those could be connected to $root(\phi(n))$ (or reached from $\phi(n)$) through available MRRG paths.
 The number must be at least equal to the number of unmapped predecessors (or successors) of n, which can be connected to (or from) n through unmapped DFG paths.

-To obtain the reachability information in both the DFG and the MRRG during the mapping, two reachability matrices are built using an efficient algorithm by Italiano et al. [24].
+To obtain the reachability information in both the DFG and the MRRG during the mapping, two reachability matrices are built using an efficient algorithm by Italiano et al. [Italiano 1986].
 The algorithm has a time complexity O(K) with $O(K^2)$ space overhead, where K is the number of nodes in the input graph.
-Each element (u,v) in one matrix is represented as the shortest path length between the node u and node v.
-To build the reachability matrix for M MRRG nodes, the time complexity is $O(M^2)$ .
-As the computation for reachability matrices is the most time consuming step, the overall time complexity for the pruning constraint is $O(M^2)$ .
+Each element (u, v) in the matrix represents the shortest path length between the node u and node v.
+To build the reachability matrix for M MRRG nodes, the time complexity is $O(M^2)$.
+As the computation for reachability matrices is the most time consuming step, the overall time complexity for the pruning constraint is $O(M^2)$.

-Feasibility constraint In the final pruning constraint, we exploit the structural patterns specified by the unmapped DFG nodes.
-As shown in Figure 8, for each unmapped DFG node, we find all its mapped predecessors and successors reachable through unmapped paths.
+Feasibility constraint.
+In the final pruning constraint, we exploit the structural patterns of the unmapped DFG nodes.
+As shown in Figure 11, for each unmapped DFG node, we find all its mapped predecessors and successors reachable through unmapped paths.
 There must be at least one MRRG node that has the same connectivity to all the subgraphs the corresponding predecessors and successors have been mapped to.
-More specifically, let n is such an unmapped
+More specifically, let n is such an unmapped DFG node, p is a mapped predecessor of n and p is connected to n through an unmapped path.
+Then in the MRRG, there must be at least one available node m such that m could be connected from $\phi(p)$ through an available path.
+As this pruning constraint also depends on the reachability matrices, the complexity is $O(M^2)$.